SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/set-up.md

 * "SO Archive Document Library Name"
 * "SO Template Folder Name"

+> [!NOTE]
-**NOTE!** Once we receive the form submission, we will activate the feature as soon as we are able to, and the feature will then be ready to use the following day.
-(Your site must be ‘recycled’ to get the new configurations)
+> Once we receive the form submission, we will activate the feature as soon as possible, and the feature will then be ready to use the following day.
+(Your site must be recycled to get the new configurations.)

 **Use [this form][17] for submitting the details to us.**

 You will get a notification from SuperOffice R&D Services when the Microsoft 365 SharePoint integration is activated.

-When it is ready to use, you may continue to set up the templates, to make use of the Microsoft 365 SharePoint integration (as described in [this article][1])
+When it is ready to use, you may [continue to set up the templates][1], to make use of the Microsoft 365 SharePoint integration.

 <!-- Referenced links -->
 [1]: ../configure.md